Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 }

-and when we call it, we get a string that is the concatenation the 2 arguments we pass:
+and when we call it, we get a string that is the concatenation of the two arguments we pass:

 join('hi', ' flavio') // 'hi flavio'